Westminster, California: Top employers

 According to the city's 2017 Comprehensive Annual Financial Report, the top employers in the city are:

 Business sector

-The city's major shopping mall is Westminster Mall, which consists of more than 180 stores.
+The city's major shopping mall was Westminster Mall, which consisted of more than 180 stores.
 The mall is located south of the 405 freeway, between Goldenwest Street and Edwards Street.
 Westminster's Little Saigon community is home to the Asian Garden Mall (Phước Lộc Thọ), a large Asian mall.

 Since joining the Sequential Brands company, the DVS Shoes footwear brand relocated from Torrance, California to Westminster.
 The company's headquarters is located on Fenwick Lane.

 Education

 Four school districts have boundaries that cover parts of Westminster: